 Most plants die off following flowering, making way for immediate colonisation by the seedlings.
 The seeds have a downy appendage making them readily dispersible by the prevailing wind.
 They can also be dispersed via water or inadvertently transported by humans or livestock.
-Each plant can produce up to 150,000 seeds with a 70% germination rate – with seeds remaining dormant in the soil for up to 20 years.
+Each plant can produce up to 150,000 seeds with a 70% germination rate and seeds remain dormant in the soil for up to 20 years.
 Mature ragwort can grow up to 1-2 metres in height and it proliferates on roadside verges, railway tracks, wasteland and pasture.
 It prefers light soils of low fertility, particularly in over-or under-grazed pasture.
+Features include:

 Ragwort is one of the most frequent causes of plant poisoning of livestock in Britain, with equines and bovines being more susceptible than others – particularly the young.
 It can also be poisonous to people and has been suspected of causing liver damage in those who seek to pull the plant without the benefit of protective clothing.